Super GT: Races

-The cars
+Cars

 The cars are divided into two classes: GT500 and GT300.
 The names of the categories derive from their traditional maximum horsepower limit – in the early years of the series, GT500 cars would have no more than 500 horsepower, GT300 cars would max out at around 300 hp.
 However, the current generation of GT500 engines produce in excess of 650 horsepower.
 Meanwhile, in present-day GT300, the horsepower range varies from around 400 to just over 550 horsepower; however, GT300 cars have far less downforce than their GT500 counterparts.

 In both groups, the car number is assigned to the team, in which each team is allowed to choose whichever number they want as long as the number isn't already used by any other team.
 The number assigned to each team is permanent, and may only change hands when the team exits the series.
 The number 1 is reserved for the defending GT500 champion, and the number 0 is reserved for the reigning GT300 champion.

 For easy identification, headlight covers, windshield decals, and number panels are white on GT500 cars, and yellow on GT300 cars.